 If you wish to lodge beforehand, you can stay at Alberta’s first ski lodge, the famous Mount Assiniboine Lodge just south of Banff.
 Many wealthy visitors used to travel cross-country to stay there, and now people even helicopter in from all across western Canada.

 Another option is to stay at Chateau Lake Louise, a hotel that looks like it is straight out of a fairytale.

 In Banff National Park, the first of many stops, you will definitely want to see Bow Lake, Hector Lake, and Peyto Lake, which are known to be so beautiful they don’t even look real, almost like paintings.
 There are many trails you can follow to reach the various viewing decks, where you will see the bluest water in your life!

 Bow Summit is the highest point on your drive, and there you can get the best pictures of Peyto Lake, which is the most photographed and visited point out of the entire Canadian Rockies.
 A lookout at Hector Lake will also reveal the Crowfoot Glacier, the first of many you will see on the drive.

-Driving onward, you will see the famous Weeping wall, which is a series of waterfalls cascading down from Cirrus Mountain, as if the mountain was crying.
-If you past this towards the end of the day, the sun will hit the water just right and create rainbows in the waterfalls!
+Driving onward, you will see the famous Weeping wall, which is a series of waterfalls cascading down from Cirrus Mountain as if the mountain was crying.
+If you passed this towards the end of the day, the sun will hit the water just right and create rainbows in the waterfalls!